[Minor revision–posted 5/11/21 (replaces 11/24/20 edition)]

 OP 34.03: Student Grade Appeal

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding of the policy and procedures involved with handling student grade appeals.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Senior Vice Provost for Academic Affairs with recommended revisions presented to the Provost/Senior Vice President for Academic Affairs (PSVPAA) by April 15.
+REVIEW: This OP will be reviewed in March of even-numbered years by the Senior Vice Provost for Academic Affairs with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by April 15.

 1. Grade Appeals Policy